dotnet/designs/proposed/simple-csharp-programs.md

 It could be extended/changed in a few ways:

 * `/path/to/dotnet run` makes it explicit that the command is to run the file
-* `/path/to/dotnet-aspnet` is an alternative to `#!aspnet` that brings ASP.NET Core into scope for the file (substitute a different framework/sdk here)

 In effect, the `#!` directive's semantics could span a spectrum of "I need the path and command to literally execute this file" towards "I add context that affects the references available to this file".